 Sometimes buyers are anxious to look for a home and want to get started right away.
 However, the first step in the home buying process is getting pre-approved for a loan.
 Before issuing a pre-approval letter, a lender will check a person's credit, income, debt, and assess their overall financial position.
 From there, the lender can state that you qualify for a loan up to a certain amount and issue a pre-approval letter.
 A pre-approval letter is a necessity for the following reasons:

-As you can see, there are a lot of advantages to getting pre-approved.
-There is no cost to get pre-approved, and there is no obligation to get a loan through that company.
-I always recommend loan shopping once you have a house under contract to ensure you are getting a competitive rate and loan fees.
+Pre-approval is a necessary first step in the process of buying a home.
+There is no cost to get pre-approved, and there is no obligation to get a loan through that particular company.
 It usually takes less time to get pre-approved than it takes to look at one house.
-When it comes time to buy a home, make sure you are prepared.
+When you find a home you love, make sure you are prepared.

 Great info on everything real estate.